UK Easter Probability Meeting

 We will then see how this result can be used to determine the large-time behavior of the tail distribution of the extinction time of a self-similar fragmentation process with a negative index of self-similarity.
 The extinction time of a typical fragment in such a process is an exponential functional of a subordinator.
 But the tail of the extinction time of the whole fragmentation process decreases much more slowly in general.
 We will quantify this difference by determining the asymptotic ratio of the two tails.

-Andreas Kyprianou (University of Bath)
+Andreas Kyprianou (University of Warwick)

 Giovanni Peccati (University of Luxembourg)

-Multidimensional fluctuations of additive functionals of fractional Brownian motion I will present some recent results on first and second-order multidimensional fluctuations of a class of additive functionals of a fractional Brownian motion.
+Multidimensional fluctuations of additive functionals of fractional Brownian motion Slides I will present some recent results on first and second-order multidimensional fluctuations of a class of additive functionals of a fractional Brownian motion.
 Our findings demonstrate radically different behaviors, according to the value of the Hurst parameter H. When H is greater or equal 1/3 the limit distribution is an independent Brownian motion, time-changed with the local time (with a multiplicative logarithmic correction to the variance in the critical case H=1/3); when H < 1/3 (rough case), the limit is a constant multiple of the derivative of the local time.
 Some results in discrete time - having a direct interpretation in terms of high-frequency time-series - will be also discussed.
 The techniques behind the proofs involve Fourier analysis, Itô, and Malliavin calculus.
 Based on joint works with A. Jaramillo and I. Nourdin, and with A. Jaramillo, I. Nourdin and D. Nualart.

 Sarah Penington (University of Bath)

-Genealogy of the N-particle branching random walk with polynomial tails
+Genealogy of the N-particle branching random walk with polynomial tails Slides

 The N-particle branching random walk is a discrete time branching particle system with selection consisting of N particles located on the real line.
 At every time step, each particle is replaced by two offspring, and each offspring particle makes a jump from its parent's location, independently from the other jumps, according to a given jump distribution.
 Then only the N rightmost particles survive; the other particles are removed from the system to keep the population size constant.